oils-for-unix/oils.vim/checklist.md

 Let's write a YSH syntax highlighter.
 We'll break the problem down into **3 steps**, to focus on **correctness**.

-## Stage 1 - Lexing String Literals and Comments
+## Stage 1 - Lex String Literals and Comments

 In this stage, handle: